Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-modals-to-an-ionic-app.md

 </ion-header>
 ```

-We can even add a button on the page that will also dismiss the modal.
+We can add a button on the page that will dismiss the modal.

 ```html
 <ion-content fullscreen class="ion-padding">